- Do I need a lawyer for my DUI?

 - What is the "worst case" scenario if I have been charged with DUI?

-- How much information should I provide the police before and after I am arrested for DUI?
+- How much information should I provide the police before and after I am arrested for a DUI?

 - What if I have a Commercial Driver’s License?